IvanMcCauley/IvanMcCauley/README.md

 # 👋 Hi, I’m Ivan McCauley
-### Mechatronic Engineering Graduate - Autonomous Driving & ADAS Systems
+### Mechatronic Engineering Graduate | Autonomous Driving & ADAS Systems

-I study autonomous driving system behaviour by building small systems and simulations that explore the interaction of perception, decision logic, and safety constraints.
+I study autonomous driving **system behaviour** by building small-scale systems and simulations that explore the interaction of perception, decision logic, and safety constraints.

-My work focuses on decision-making near safety limits, behavioural margins, and failure modes - using simulation and closed-loop evaluation to understand why a system chooses a particular action.
+My work focuses on **decision-making near safety limits**, behavioural margins, and failure modes, using closed-loop evaluation to understand why a system chooses a particular action.

-I’ve implemented braking decision pipelines, BEV-based planners, perception → planning demos on real dashcam data, and robotic control systems - with an emphasis on **system behaviour rather than isolated algorithms**.
+I’ve implemented braking decision pipelines, BEV-based planners, perception → planning demos on real dashcam data, and robotic control systems - with an consistent emphasis on **system behaviour rather than isolated algorithms**.

-I’m currently seeking entry-level roles in **ADAS / autonomous driving**, particularly in **systems integration and behaviour-level development**, where simulation is used to reason about safety margins and failure modes.
+I’m currently seeking entry-level roles in **ADAS / autonomous driving** in **systems engineering / integration**, with a focus on feature behaviour, interfaces, and failure-mode robustness.

 ---